Content Regulation / Censorship, Defamation / Reputation, National Security, Political Expression, Press Freedom

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights found no violation of a publisher’s freedom of expression for disseminating separatist propaganda.
+The Grand Chamber of the European Court of Human Rights found no violation of a publisher’s freedom of expression for disseminating separatist propaganda.
 Kamil Tekin Sürek, a majority shareholder of a weekly review in Istanbul, was convicted under the Prevention of Terrorism Act 1991 for publishing two letters submitted by readers which contained political speech criticizing the Turkish government and promoted the cause of a Kurdish rebel movement.
 The Court based its reasoning on the adequate prescription by law of the conviction, its pursuance of the legitimate aims of protection of national security, territorial integrity and public order in Turkey in light of the violent separatist movement in the south-east, and necessity in a democratic society.
 The measures were found necessary mainly because the letters had used inflammatory language intended to incite hostilities, they had been published in a sensitive security context, and the letters had named persons responsible for atrocities, thus endangering them.
 The Court found that the owner was vicariously responsible for their publication because as a partial owner he should have had editorial control over the direction of the review.
 Therefore, the Court held that the Article 10 rights of the applicant had not been violated.
 However, three partially dissenting opinions would have found a violation of article 10 on the grounds that there was insufficient evidence of incitement and it was inconsistent with previous rulings.
 In conclusion the Court found Sürek’s Article 6 § 1 rights were violated because the domestic court that convicted him had a military judge on the bench which cast into doubt the independence and impartiality of the bench.

 The applicant, Mr. Kamil Tekin Sürek, was a Turkish national and majority shareholder in the limited liability company Deniz Basin Yayin Sanayi ve Ticaret Organizasyon.
 The compay opened Haberde Yorumda Gerçek (“The Truth of News and Comments”), a weekly review in Istanbul.